openspending/community.openspending.org/resources/osi/hutspace.md

 # Hutspace, Ghana

-Based on interview with Emmanuel Okyere, Hutspace (Ghana)

-Project: Scraping, analysing and publishing procurement data.
+<div class="well">Project: Scraping, analysing and publishing procurement data.</well>

+## Status

-Status: In progress.
+In progress.
 Version 1.0 scheduled for publication June, 2013.

+## About the project

-About the project: Emmanuel is running a project to scrape, publish and analyse the Ghana procurement register, while working on his own IT-start up.
+Emmanuel Okyere is running a project to scrape, publish and analyse the Ghana procurement register, while working on his own IT-start up.